Grady Sutton

 Grady Harwell Sutton (April 5, 1906 – September 17, 1995) was an American film and television character actor from the 1920s to the 1970s.
 He appeared in more than 180 films.

 Early years

-Born in Chattanooga, Tennessee, Sutton was raised in Florida where he attended St. Petersburg High School.
+Sutton was born in Chattanooga, Tennessee, the son of Mr. and Mrs. W. P. Sutton.
+Raised in Florida, he attended St. Petersburg High School, where he was a member of the swimming team.

 Career

 Sutton began his career during the silent film era and made the transition to sound films with the college themed shorts The Boy Friends.
 He moved on to countless character roles, where he frequently played dimwitted country boys.
 His best-known roles were as Frank Dowling, Katharine Hepburn's dancing partner, in Alice Adams (1935) and as a foil to W.C.
 Fields in four films, The Pharmacist (1933), Man on the Flying Trapeze (1935), You Can't Cheat an Honest Man (1939), and The Bank Dick (1940).

-Film historian William J. Mann characterizes Sutton as a typical "Hollywood Sissy," that is as a homosexual actor who ordinarily portrayed an effeminate character for comedic effect.
+Film historian William J. Mann characterizes Sutton as a typical "Hollywood Sissy"; that is, a homosexual actor who ordinarily portrayed an effeminate character for comedic effect.
+He didn't reveal he was gay until much later in his career for fear of being blackballed back in the 1930's.